French satellite group cuts Iran channels over sanctions

 Iran’s Culture and Islamic Guidance Minister Mohammad Hosseini said the shut-down was illegal and “a clear violation of the West’s claim for supporting freedom of speech and information,” the Iranian Students’ News Agency (ISNA) reported.

-The European Union stepped up sanctions on Iran’s banking, shipping, and industrial sectors on Monday over Tehran’s disputed nuclear programme which the West fears is aimed at producing nuclear weapons.
+The European Union stepped up sanctions on Iran’s banking, shipping, and industrial sectors on Monday over Tehran’s disputed nuclear program which the West fears is aimed at producing nuclear weapons.
 Tehran denies the charge.
-(Reporting by Zahra Hosseinian; Editing by Andrew Heavens)